Table of Contents

 Pros and Cons of Using a Credit Card to Pay Bills

-Paying utilities with a credit card may seem like a great choice, there are some risks and downsides.
-Even if the answer to “Can you pay a utility bill with a credit card?” is yes, it may not be the best move.
+Paying utilities with a credit card may seem like a convenient choice, there are some risks and downsides.
 Consider these pros and cons before making your decision.

 Pros

-First, consider the benefits of using a credit card to pay your utility bill:
+First, consider the possible benefits of using a credit card to pay your utility bill:

-• Potential to build credit score: Most credit cards report your payment activity to all three major credit bureaus — Experian, Equifax, and TransUnion.
-Paying consistently on time is one of the main factors that could help build your credit score.
+• Potential to positively impact credit score: Most credit cards report your payment activity to all three major credit bureaus — Experian®, Equifax®, and TransUnion®.
+Paying consistently on time is one of the main factors that help determine a credit score.

 • Earn rewards: Using a cash back or rewards credit card to pay utility bills could help earn a percentage back on your spending or points toward, say, travel.
 Some cards may earn you higher rewards than others.

-• Help meet reward signup bonuses: Some credit cards offer a sign-up bonus if you can meet a certain spending requirement within a predetermined amount of time.
-Since you need to pay utilities every month anyway, charging it on a credit card can get you closer to the minimum spending requirements.
+• Help meet reward sign-up bonuses: Some credit cards offer a sign-up bonus if you can meet a certain spending requirement within a predetermined amount of time.
+Since you need to pay utilities every month anyway, charging it on a credit card may get you closer to the minimum spending requirements.

-• Convenient way to track spending: By putting your utility payments in your credit card, you can track it through your credit card statements each month, or when logging into your account online.
+• Convenient way to track spending: By putting your utility payments on your credit card, you can track them through your credit card statements each month, or when logging into your credit card account online.

-• Easily dispute payments: Say you accidentally pressed the payment button twice, or there are some suspicious charges on your utility bill.
+• Dispute payments: Say you accidentally pressed the payment button twice, or there are some suspicious charges on your utility bill.
 Using a credit card means you can dispute it through your credit card issuer.

 • Can set up automatic payments: Depending on your utility company, you may be able to authorize automatic credit card payments.
-It could be helpful to ensure you pay utilities on time.
+This could be helpful to ensure you pay utilities on time.

 Cons